Open and Save in the Blazor Image Editor component

 Save as image

-The ExportAsync method in the Blazor Image Editor component is used to save the modified image as an image, and it accepts a file name and file type as parameters.
-The file type parameter supports PNG, JPEG, and SVG and the default file type is PNG.
-Users are allowed to save an image with a specified file name, file type, and image quality.
-This enhancement provides more control over the output, ensuring that users can save their work exactly as they need it.
+The ExportAsync method in the Blazor Image Editor component saves the modified image as an image and accepts a file name and file type as parameters.
+The file type parameter supports PNG, JPEG, SVG, and WEBP; the default file type is PNG.
+Images can be saved with a specified file name, file type, and image quality.

-In the following example, the ExportAsync method is used in the button click event.
+In the following example, the ExportAsync method is invoked on a button click.

 @using Syncfusion.Blazor.ImageEditor